Updated: 3rd February 2021

 Most successful businesses have one thing in common – they all utilise effective methods for generating and converting leads.
 Without the ability to tap into a decent share of the market your company will inevitably fail to keep up with the competition.

 Therefore, as a director it is your duty to ensure that aggressive advertising is a top priority at all times.
-Start with online methods like content development/distribution, search engine optimization, and pay-per-click (PPC).
+Start with online methods like content development/distribution, search engine optimisation, and pay-per-click (PPC).
 Once these efforts have helped you spread brand awareness and increase sales you can then move on to more costly offline methods like radio, newspaper, television, and billboard ads.

 Protecting your company's credit rating should be a top priority at all times.
 If you anticipate that the business will be unable to meet minimum monthly repayment requirements, it would be wise to take a proactive approach and begin engaging in negotiations as soon as possible.
 Being honest and upfront is always better than avoiding the situation, as eventually poor credit could cause you to lose the ability to obtain additional financing and this could significantly hinder your company's progression in the long-term.